 Cloud storage services take all these threats away from your data and make it extremely reliable and consistently available for you.

 Your data is saved at multiple highly secured locations.
-So there’s no threat of any power failures or natural disasters to all of them at the same time.
+So there’s no threat of any power failures or natural disasters hitting all of them at the same time.

 4. Global Data Connectivity

 Many small businesses work with remote teams that need to access data from a centralized location.
 Cloud storage services give you the ability to grant access to as many users as possible anywhere in the world.

 You can also manage data rights for different users to ensure proper security.
 All the changes that are made to the data are completely synced together, giving you the most updated version of your data.
 This, of course, is a major advantage that you can not get from your own storage device.

 Unlike local storage devices, cloud storage services can be accessed from anywhere in the world using a number of different devices.
 Apart from the regular PC, you can also directly access your cloud data with your smartphone and tablets.